adolfintel/TDF/README.md

 * [Wine](https://winehq.org), for Windows emulation, more specifically it includes two custom builds made with [tkg](https://github.com/Frogging-Family/wine-tkg-git), one best suited for modern games, and one more suited for applications and older games
 * [DXVK](https://github.com/doitsujin/dxvk), for DirectX 8/9/10/11 emulation, more specifically it includes both the regular version of DXVK built from source, as well as the [gplasync version](https://gitlab.com/Ph42oN/dxvk-gplasync) for cards that don't support the Vulkan GPL extension and [dxvk-nvapi](https://github.com/jp7677/dxvk-nvapi) for nvapi support on nVidia GPUs
 * [VKD3D-Proton](https://github.com/HansKristian-Work/vkd3d-proton), for DirectX 12 emulation, built from source
+* [D7VK](https://github.com/WinterSnowfall/d7vk), for DirectX 6-7 emulation, as an optional alternative to WineD3D
 * [xdotool](https://github.com/jordansissel/xdotool), a useful tool to handle games with problematic window/fullscreen behaviors
 * [Zenity](https://gitlab.gnome.org/GNOME/zenity), a tool to display simple graphical interfaces such as loading bars, error messages, etc.
 * [libstrangle](https://gitlab.com/Infernio/libstrangle), used to limit FPS in games that don't support it and don't use DXVK/VKD3D